cncf/toc/operations/dd-toc-guide.md

 ### Kicking off the due diligence

-Once the project is assigned a TOC member, the TOC member engages the project's maintainers or leadership group to kick off the due diligence.
+Once the project is assigned to the TOC member(s), the TOC member(s) engages the project's maintainers or leadership group to kick off the due diligence.
 This can be done by commenting on the Issue, starting a slack channel (public or private), slack group direct message, email exchange, or thread in the project's primary communication channel.
 We strive to keep these discussions transparent and visible but should consider any potential sensitive issues that come about as a result of the review (resolution of vulnerabilities for instance).

 TOC members, with support from CNCF staff, should schedule a meeting with the project to the extent possible given availability and timezones.
 Asynchrounous kick-offs can occur, but may result in additional back and forth or delays.
 Each Kick-off meeting should have a central kick-off document that allows the TOC and the project to capture expectations, decisions, timelines, and other pertinent references needed for successful completion of the due diligence.
 A [kick-off meeting template](toc-templates/template-kickoff-notes.md) is located in the [toc-templates](toc-templates/) folder.

-Once the Kick-off is scheduled, the TOC member should move the project's card on the [Application to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "In Due Diligence".
+Once the Kick-off is scheduled, the TOC member(s) should move the project's card on the [Application to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "In Due Diligence".
 It is *strongly* recommended that you inform the project to verify compliance with the CNCF's licensing policy (set forth in the [Section 11 of the Charter](https://github.com/cncf/foundation/blob/master/charter.md) with [additional information here](https://github.com/cncf/foundation/blob/main/allowed-third-party-license-policy.md)).

 ### Completing Due Diligence